 A counter with a random service time and customers who renege.
 Based on the program bank08.py from TheBank tutorial of SimPy 2.
 (KGM)

-This example models a bank counter and customers arriving t random times.
+This example models a bank counter and customers arriving at random times.
 Each customer has a certain patience.
-It waits to get to the counter until she’s at the end of her tether.
+She waits to get to the counter until she’s at the end of her tether.
 If she gets to the counter, she uses it for a while before releasing it.

 New customers are created by the

 source process every few time steps.